DataDog/documentation/content/en/real_user_monitoring/feature_flag_tracking/_index.md

 You can search your Sessions, Views, or Errors in the RUM Explorer, with the `@feature_flags.{flag_name}` attribute to scope down and focus on events where users were shown a specific user experience.

 You can compare important metrics to you and your teams by grouping your query by `@feature_flags.{flag_name}`.
-For example, if we want to understand how our new checkout flow is affecting the conversion rate from our checkout page to users making a purchase, we can add a "Group by" on our conversion rate graph.
+For example, if you want to understand how your new checkout flow is affecting the conversion rate from the checkout page to users making a purchase, you can add a "Group by" on the conversion rate graph.

 {{< img src="real_user_monitoring/feature_flag_tracking/feature-flag-rum-explorer.png" alt="Feature Flag list search bar and filtering" style="width:90%;" >}}